czek0/ElasticCEExamPractice/README.md

 A custom made compliation of exercises for the Elastic Certied Engineer Exam.
 This Repo contains a mixture of exam list specific questions and situational type questions similar to what you will get on the exam.

-# Exam Topics as of 2024 v8.14Data Management
+# Exam Topics as of 2024 v8.14
+Data Management

     Define an index that satisfies a given set of requirements Define and use an index template for a given pattern that satisfies a given set of requirements